sunmoyed/growus/README.md

 ### Get started with local development

+Developer tools

+1. We use [VS Code](https://code.visualstudio.com/Download).
+Because it has the best inline typescript error message support, and the remote pairing plugin is supposedly decent.

+- be sure to install `Babel JavaScript`,

 Set up the frontend dependencies, one-time:

 1. clone this repo locally `git clone https://github.com/sunmoyed/growus.git`